-The first rule ensures that students are not allowed to review other students with the same topic.
-The second rule (which is the complex one) ensures that students are not allocated to two peers writing about the same topic.
+The first rule ensures that learners are not allowed to review other learners with the same topic.
+The second rule (which is the complex one) ensures that learner are not allocated to two peers writing about the same topic.

 Example 4: Your novel setup 😅